Sideswipe and Merging Accidents in NC

 Drivers who are distracted, drowsy, or impaired may gradually drift out of their lane and sideswipe a vehicle in the adjacent lane.
 On NC's long, straight interstate stretches, drowsy driving is a particular risk -- a driver who nods off for even a second at highway speed can drift several feet.

-On two-lane roads without a median barrier, a vehicle that drifts across the center line can sideswipe an oncoming vehicle.
-These are more dangerous than same-direction sideswipes because of the combined closing speed and because the sideswipe can develop into a head-on collision.
+On two-lane roads without a median barrier -- including US-74 across the Piedmont and US-64 through the Roanoke Valley -- a vehicle that drifts across the center line can sideswipe an oncoming vehicle.
+These crashes are far more dangerous than same-direction sideswipes.
+The combined closing speed of two vehicles each traveling 55 mph exceeds 110 mph, and the sideswipe can instantly develop into a head-on collision if either driver loses control.

 Why Highway Sideswipes Can Be Severe